 Even though they are genetically distinct, Australian dingoes can still breed with domestic dogs.
 That’s why some of today’s domestic dogs might have dingo ancestry.

 Embark does test for Australian dingo.
-We test for 350+ breeds, including dingoes, coyotes, wolves, and village dogs (in fact, we’re the only dog DNA testing company who can do that).
-All Embark dog DNA tests (Breed ID Kit, Breed + Health Kit, Purebred Kit, kits for breeders, and kits for veterinarians) include genetic testing for breed ancestry.
+We test for 350+ breeds, including dingoes, coyotes, wolves, and village dogs (in fact, we’re the only dog DNA testing company that can do that).
+All Embark dog DNA tests include genetic testing for breed ancestry.

 What’s next for dingo research